 For more information, read our full Kraken review.

-OKX is a global cryptocurrency exchange (with exception of the United States), popularly known for its low trading fees.
+OKX is a global cryptocurrency exchange (with the exception of the United States), popularly known for its trading fees.
 There are more than 350 cryptocurrencies available to trade on the platform, while users can stake 79 cryptocurrencies with multiple product options including FLOW.
 Most staking platforms don’t have more than four variations when staking, but OKX has six product types to stake Flow with a maximum APY of 17.69%.

 OKX lock-in periods for staking Flow start at 15 days, followed by 30, 60, 90 and 120 days with yields ranging between 5.40% APY (15 days) and 17.69% APY (120 days).
 A Flexible option is available, however, the ability to redeem coins at any time comes at a price with a lower offered yield of 4.89% APY.
 The 15 day term is popular and was sold out at the time of writing.